 Gates Chili residents who are unable to appear at the vote due to travel, illness, or other qualifying circumstances may apply for absentee or early mail voting ballots.
 Go to gateschili.org/vote to download an application for one of these ballots.
 If the ballot is to be mailed to the voter, applications must be received by the district clerk by 4 p.m. on Tuesday, May 14, 2024.
-If the ballot is to be picked up by the voter, applications must be received by the district clerk by 4 p.m. on Monday, May 2024.
-In both cases completed ballots must be returned to the district Tuesday, May 21, 2024 clerk by 5 p.m. on 6:30 a.m. to 8:30 p.m.
-Spartan Field House at Tuesday, Gates Chili HS
+If the ballot is to be picked up by the voter, applications must be received by the district clerk by 4 p.m. on Monday, ay, May 21, 2024 artan Field House at

+6:30 a.m. to 8:30 p.m.

+Gates Chili HS